shahabafshar/wordpress-multisite-docker/README.md

 - **🔧 Upload directory setup** - Automatically creates and sets permissions for upload directories
 - **✅ Smart installation** - Skips already installed plugins/themes to avoid warnings

-Check the `wp-init` container logs to see any warnings or failed installations.
+Check the `wp-cli-init` container logs to see any warnings or failed installations.

 ### 🔧 Upload Directory Setup
 The installation process automatically creates and secures upload directories: